aguinane/nyum/_recipes/naan-bread.md

 ---

 * `1 cup` Greek yoghurt
+* `2 cloves` garlic

-> Add Greek yoghurtand mix well
+> Add Greek yoghurt and minced garlic and mix well

+---

+* `some` water

+> Add water as needed to get consistency right

 ---